rhjensen79/vra-extensibility/Repo_Update/README.md

 # Repo Update

-Code Stream pipeline, to auto sync Gitub repositories, when a comit is made to that repo, instead of waiting 15 minutes for a achelduled sync.
+Code Stream pipeline, to auto sync Gitub repositories, in vRealize Automation Cloud, when a comit is made to that repo, instead of waiting 15 minutes for a schelduled sync to happen.
 ![ID](https://github.com/rhjensen79/vra-extensibility/blob/master/Repo_Update/Screenshoots/pipeline.png)

 ## Pre-requisites